gaddamkarthik5781/gaddamkarthik5781/README.md

 👋 Hi, I’m Gaddam Karthik Reddy

-👀 I’m interested in machine learning, data science, and AI-driven solutions.
-I enjoy working on projects that involve natural language processing, predictive modeling.
+👀 I’m passionate about machine learning, deep learning, computer vision, and natural language processing.
+I enjoy solving real-world problems through data-driven insights, AI-driven solutions, and automation techniques.

-🌱 I’m currently learning Deep learning techniques and exploring the applications of AI in different domains.
-I'm also enhancing my skills in data visualization and model interpretability.
+🌱 I’m currently working on tasks involving ML, DL, Python, NLP, OpenCV, and data scraping, while continuously enhancing my skills in model optimization, data analysis, and AI deployment.

+💡 I have hands-on experience developing and deploying projects like sentiment analysis models, price prediction systems, attendance monitoring systems, and more.

-💞️ I’m looking to collaborate on open-source projects related to machine learning and data analysis.
-I’m particularly interested in projects that leverage AI for social good, such as improving healthcare, education, and environmental sustainability.
+💞️ I’m looking to collaborate on impactful projects related to AI, data science, and automation.
+I’m particularly interested in leveraging AI to solve challenges in healthcare, education, and sustainability while contributing to open-source initiatives.

 📫 How to reach me: You can reach me via email at kr4434832@gmail.com or connect with me on LinkedIn [LinkedIn](www.linkedin.com/in/gaddam-karthik-reddy-587456253).

 😄 Pronouns: He/Him

 ⚡ Fun fact: When I’m not coding or learning new technologies, I love hiking and exploring nature trails.
-I also love exploring the intersection of technology and psychology!.
+I also love exploring the intersection of technology and psychology!